 The Renault Master is blessed with an abundance of seats to place things.
 From the large handle to the large door pockets, a shelf upstairs, which is likely to store a bag, and the compartment under the seat that one can store, the Master has it all.
 This latest version of the van also combines that practice with an interior that looks smart and coherent.
 Take for example the navigation screen, which blends nicely into the center of the tree, while the upper storage compartments on the main runway take all the lids on the upper specs clothes.
 The headquarters also folds down to reveal cupboards and trays and has a revolving section designed for laptops.
 Moreover, the overall quality is better than previous Renault Master vans.

 The Renault Master is available in two levels of adjustment.
 The entry-level business comes with a DAB radio with Bluetooth, automatic headlights and wipers, a fully adjustable driver seat, electric and heated door mirrors, and an alarm.
 The Business + adds manual air conditioning, a one-touch electric front driver window, arched table storage, a fold-down center seat with under-seat storage, and an additional 12V power supply in the load area.
 Rear parking sensors are also equipped, along with the Wide View Mirror in the passenger sunbed to help you see in difficult nodes.
-Unfortunately, Renault’s Mediainav 7in infotainment system is optional.
+Unfortunately, Renault’s Mediainav 7in the infotainment system is optional.
+Use a Rocker arm removal tool that allows you to remove and install the valve springs and keepers quickly.

 2020 Engine Renault Master